Catherine of Austria, Queen of Poland: Life with Sigismund

 Catherine spoke Italian and therefore could communicate with Queen mother Bona Sforza and her family.
-She was ambitious and tried to gain political influence in the Polish court which caused Sigismund's ire.
+She was ambitious and tried to gain political influence in the Polish-Lithuanian court which caused Sigismund's ire.
 At least at first, he attempted to do right by his wife – he needed an heir and was acutely aware of the criticism of his treatment of his first wife Elizabeth of Austria.
 In February 1554, the royal couple separated for the first time.
 Catherine was in Parczew while Sigismund attended general sejm in Lublin.
 According to royal secretary Michał Trzebuchowski, the queen was very upset by the separation and kept crying.
 When Sigismund visited his wife on 9–10 April, Catherine informed him that she was pregnant.
 At the end of April, the royal couple traveled to Lithuania and on 25 May reached Vilnius where with short breaks Catherine lived for nine years.
 It is unclear whether it was a miscarriage, false pregnancy, or an intrigue, but there was no birth in October 1554.

 Relatively normal, albeit somewhat distant, the marriage continued for a few more years.
 It seems that Catherine accompanied her husband to general sejm in spring 1555 and to the per procura wedding of Sophia Jagiellon and Henry V, Duke of Brunswick-Lüneburg in January 1556.
 She also continued to mediate between her husband and her father, carried frequent correspondence with Albert, Duke of Prussia, and was known for generally favorable views on Protestantism.
 Catherine's dowry was paid by her father at the end of 1555 or very early 1556, and on 19 January 1556, she received the towns of Wiślica, Żarnów, Radom, Nowy Korczyn, Kozienice, Chęciny, and Radoszyce.

 In the spring of 1556, the Queen mother Bona Sforza returned to her native Italy and her two yet-unmarried daughters, Anna Jagiellon and Catherine Jagiellon, moved to Vilnius.
 It seems that the three women became close.
 In summer 1558, the royal family returned to Poland.
 In October, Catherine became severely ill, but the cause of the illness is unknown as she would not allow Polish doctors near her.
 When her father sent a couple of Austrian doctors, they reported only high fever and chills.
 She recovered somewhat only in spring 1559 but her recovery was interrupted by frequent travels in summer 1559 to avoid a plague outbreak.
 Catherine returned to Vilnius only in early 1560 and became ill again.
 Sigismund was convinced that it was epilepsy, the same disease that tormented his first wife and Catherine's sister.
 Their marriage became very distant.